Apple buys Drive.ai, showing its autonomous car project is still alive

 Apple will reportedly get “dozens” of Drive.ai engineers and product designers in the deal, along with the startup’s autonomous cars and other hard assets.
 But it’s likely that the main draw for Apple was the talent.

-The acquisition is important because news about Apple’s self-driving care initiative Project Titan has recently been scarce.
+The acquisition is important because news about Apple’s self-driving-car initiative Project Titan has recently been scarce.
 The last major development came earlier this year when we learned that the project was letting go of 200 people as part of a “restructuring” effort.
 The Drive.ai acquisition suggests Project Titan is still breathing and searching out new talent.